-The second new service we have set up is a ‘meals on wheels’ one.
-In conjunction with Southwark Council, we are providing hot meals to those rough sleepers who have been put into temporary accommodation (as a result of the Covid-19 outbreak) and to other vulnerable people.
-We cook the dinners and Southwark deliver them.
+In the first lockdown, they established a ‘meals on wheels’ service.
+In conjunction with Southwark Council, to providing hot meals to those rough sleepers who were put into temporary accommodation (as a result of the Covid-19 outbreak) and to other vulnerable people.

-This service began on Tuesday 14th April.
-For the first four weeks, we were providing on average 60 meals per day.
-This has now risen to about 110 per day.
+From providing 60 meals a day, this soon rose to about 110 per day.
 Each meal consists of a hot dinner and a sandwich.
 Occasionally a piece of fruit and/or a cereal bar is added when available.